COVID-19 pandemic in New South Wales: Northern Beaches outbreak

 On Saturday, 2 January 2021, it was announced that as of midnight that day, facemasks would become mandatory in many enclosed places in Greater Sydney.
 All public transport, shops, supermarkets, cinemas, theatres and places of worship were included.
 Hospitality workers also had to wear masks.
 Children under 12 years-of-age were exempt.
 An A$200 on the spot fine could be charged for non-compliance.
 Fines were applied from 4 January (Monday).
-In May, masks became compulsory state-wide in certain settings, such as public transport and supermarkets.